-Overall responsibility for ensuring that the School meets the statutory requirements of the FoIA, and DPA lies with the Governors and the Chair of Governors has overall responsibility for information management issues.
+Overall responsibility for ensuring that the school meets the statutory requirements of the FoIA, and DPA lies with the Governors and the Chair of Governors has overall responsibility for information management issues.
 They have delegated the day-to-day responsibility of implementation to the Head teacher.

-The Head teacher is assisted by Deputy Head and The Office Manager-.
-All School staff are responsible for ensuring that they handle requests for information in compliance with the provisions of the various Acts, taking advice from the Fol officer where necessary.
+Deputy Head and The Office Manager assist the Head teacher.
+All School staff are responsible for ensuring that they manage requests for information in compliance with the provisions of the various Acts, taking advice from the FoI officer where necessary.